fubinfb/NTF/README.md

 # [CVPR2023] Neural Transformation Fields for Arbitrary-Styled Font Generation
 This is the official Pytorch implementation of ***Neural Transformation Fields for Arbitrary-Styled Font Generation***.
-We have uploaded the model of our method.
-Other source codes (include the training stage and inference stage) will become available recently.

 ## <center> Neural Transformation Fields for Arbitrary-Styled Font Generation </center>